CLNEulalia/Express-Intro/readme.md

 Express is a minimalistic web framework.
 Compared to web frameworks like Django and Ruby on Rails, Express is tiny.
 But it was intentionally designed that way.
 Throughout Express' history and development, the core of the web framework has gotten smaller as more and more functionality is spun-off into separate packages.

-Express' minimalism comes with some trade-offs.
-On the one hand, Express feels "close to the wire": there isn't a lot of "magic" like there is with Rails.
-This means you won't have cruft in your application or things that you don't need; it also means you'll be responsible for building out everything you do need.
+Express feels "close to the wire" - i.e. you will be building out the functionality that you want.
+This minimalism comes with some trade-offs.
+On the one hand, you won't have unnecessarily complicated code in your application or things that you don't need.
+It also means you'll be responsible for building out everything you do need.

 Additionally, Express is very unopinionated: it doesn't really care how you structure your app, for instance, and doesn't provide any guidance on how to do so.
 That makes it extremely flexible and practical for a lot of different types and sizes of applications; it also means that you have to figure out the structure yourself.
-PayPal uses Express, but built a more opinionated framework (Kraken.js) on top of it to give it's developer more structure.
+PayPal uses Express, but built a more opinionated framework (Kraken.js) on top of it to give its developers more structure.

 At it's core, Express is meant to be a very light abstraction over the native Node HTTP modules as a way of giving developers a few convenient features: